 Most coffee beans from Asia, Africa, Middle East, and South America use this method and the result is a rich, earthy, natural flavor that is commonly associated with organic coffee.

 Wet Milling – This method uses water to extract the seeds from the cherries before it is dried.
 It is a costly and involved process and is not considered environmentally friendly because of the amount of water used.

 However, this method produces a bright, fruity character.
 A lot of the bigger companies process their coffee this way.
 It may be expensive and tedious but it does bring out the best in the coffee.

 As with the processing, roasting is also crucial for the coffee to be considered organic.
 There shouldn’t be any cross-contamination between organic and non-organic coffee beans.
 This includes the roasting drums or pots, utensil, and packaging.
 Of course, there shouldn’t be any artificial flavor enhancers or chemicals added at this stage.

 In fact, nothing should be added to the coffee while roasting, period.
 Good coffee should come from the bean, not added later.

-The production of organic coffee does not include the use of synthetic fertilizers that make the beans cleaner and oozing with aroma and flavor.
+The production of organic coffee does not include the use of synthetic fertilizers.
+This makes the beans cleaner and ooze with aroma and flavor.
 The absence of chemicals sustains soil fertility through the use of organic fertilizers such as compost and coffee pulp.
 This process combats climate change and limits the emission of compounds in nature.

 Scientific studies also found that conventional coffees are remarkably treated with insecticides, herbicides, and fungicides that are commonly used to kill any pests and double the growth of beans.
 This overload is not just harmful to insects, but the toxins are carried by the coffee beans that are then turned into a freshly brewed coffee.